 To the National Highway Traffic Safety Administration:

-Expand current testing protocols that assess the performance of forward collision avoidance systems to include common obstacles, such as traffic safety hardware, cross-traffic vehicle profiles, and other unusually shaped vehicle targets.
+Expand current forward collision avoidance system performance testing to include common obstacles, such as traffic safety hardware, cross-traffic vehicle profiles, and other unusually shaped vehicle targets.
 (H-20-X)

-Conduct a forward-looking risk evaluation of Tesla Autopilot-equipped vehicles to determine if the system’s operating limitations, foreseeability of driver misuse, and the permitted operation of vehicles outside of the intended operational design domain pose an unreasonable risk to safety; if safety defects are identified, use applicable enforcement authority to ensure that Tesla Inc. takes corrective action.
+Evaluate Tesla Autopilot-equipped vehicles to determine if the system’s operating limitations, the potential for driver misuse, and the ability to operate the vehicle outside of the intended design domain pose an unreasonable risk to safety; use your enforcement authority to ensure that Tesla Inc. takes corrective action to address any safety defects you identify.
 (H-20-X)

-Work with SAE International to develop guidelines and recommended practices for driver monitoring systems for vehicles equipped with Level 2 automation capabilities that will minimize driver disengagement, prevent automation complacency, and account for foreseeable misuse of automation.
+For vehicles equipped with Level 2 automation, work with SAE International to develop guidelines and recommended practices for driver-monitoring systems that will minimize driver disengagement, prevent automation complacency, and account for potential misuse of the automation.
 (H-20-X)

 To the Occupational Safety and Health Administration:

-Review agency distracted driving initiatives and related enforcement activity and make changes to increase employers’ awareness of the need to develop strong cell phone policy prohibiting the use of portable electronic devices while driving, and modify enforcement strategies as necessary to increase use of the general duty clause against those employers who fail to address the hazards of distracted driving.
+Review and revise your distracted-driving initiatives and related enforcement activity to increase employers’ awareness of the need to develop strong cell-phone policy prohibiting the use of portable electronic devices while driving, and modify enforcement strategies as necessary to increase use of the general duty clause against those employers who fail to address the hazards of distracted driving.
 (H-20-X)

 To SAE International:

-Work with the National Highway Traffic Safety Administration to develop guidelines and recommended practices for driver monitoring systems for vehicles equipped with Level 2 automation capabilities that will minimize driver disengagement, prevent automation complacency, and account for foreseeable misuse of automation.
+For vehicles equipped with Level 2 automation, work with the National Highway Traffic Safety Administration to develop guidelines and recommended practices for driver-monitoring systems that will minimize driver disengagement, prevent automation complacency, and account for potential misuse of the automation.
 (H-20-X)

 To Manufacturers of Portable Electronic Devices (Apple, Samsung, LG, Lenova, Motorola, and Nokia):

-Develop and install a distracted driving lock-out mechanism or application as a default setting on all new portable electronic devices, and during the release of major software updates to commercially available devices, which will automatically disable highly distracting functions of the device by a driver when a vehicle is in motion, the lock-out mechanism should include the ability to permit emergency use of the device.
+Develop a distracted-driving lock-out mechanism or application for portable electronic devices that will automatically disable any driver-distracting functions when a vehicle is in motion, but that allows the device to be used in an emergency; install the mechanism as a default setting on all new devices, and apply it to existing commercially available devices during major software updates.
 (H-20-X)

 To Apple Inc.:

-Develop and implement a company policy that bans the nonemergency use of portable electronic devices while driving by all employees and contractors driving company vehicles, operating company-issued portable electronic devices, or using any portable electronic device to engage in work-related communications.
+Ban the nonemergency use of portable electronic devices while driving by all employees and contractors driving company vehicles, operating company-issued portable electronic devices, or using a portable electronic device to engage in work-related communication.
 (H-20-X)

 To Tesla Inc.:

-Perform a comprehensive review of Autopilot users’ habits regarding driver engagement, incorporate findings of the analysis into the development of improved safeguards to prevent against foreseeable driver misuse of the system, and provide a report of the results of the review to the National Highway Traffic Safety Administration and the National Transportation Safety Board.
+Review Autopilot users’ habits regarding driver engagement, use your findings to improve safeguards to prevent foreseeable driver misuse, and report your results to the National Highway Traffic Safety Administration and the National Transportation Safety Board.
 (H-20-X)

 4.2 Previously Issued Recommendations Reiterated in This Report